How to load additional files at runtime¶

 We demonstrate an example of the scheme above.
 The example consists of the following components:

-Inside package c,
+Inside package app:

-- A generated module Sites which can load available plugins at runtime.
+A generated module Sites which can load available plugins at runtime

-Main executable (C)¶
+Main Executable (C)¶

 dune-project